- Useful information

 As if we were on an archaeological excavation we hold 2000 year-old sherds in our hands and ask the questions: what would the complete vessel have looked like?
 What would the Romans have used it for?
 We discover how Roman crockery was thrown on a potter’s wheel, reconstruct beakers and pots from sherds and create our own bowl from clay.

-Meeting point: the tent at the Augusta Raurica forum
+Meeting point: at the museum ticket office

 The workshop is not recommended for school classes also booking for the “Excavating for schools: an archaeological discovery day”.